Redesigning A File Upload Flow

 Reflection

-Due to differing schedules and priorities, the Engineer Lead wasn't able to validate my initial design proposals with a proof-of-concept until after I had already done several rounds of iterations.
-This revealed several incorrect technical assumptions that I had made, requiring me to revise my work.
+Due to differing schedules and priorities, the Engineer Lead wasn't able to build a proof-of-concept (PoC) to validate my initial design proposals until after I had already done several rounds of iterations.
+After the PoC was presented, I discovered several aspects of my designs that were either unfeasible or were based on incorrect technical assumptions.

 Despite this, I had prepared several alternative designs in the event that my favored design solution did not pan out.
-Together, we reviewed these designs and devised an optimal workaround.
+I reviewed these designs with the Engineer Lead and together we chose the optimal workaround.
 I was then able to confidently deliver an improved final solution that met our design, technical, and business requirements.

 This new upload flow would not have been possible, or would have at least taken much longer to produce, had I not been able to work so closely with an Engineer Lead.
 I look forward to future projects where I have the privilege of designing with and learning from developers, and am excited to see what we can accomplish.